phamnhatkhanh/Microservices-Clothes-Store_Graduation-Project_FE/README.md

 - Search And Filters - Easily search for products using keywords and browse through multiple products using pagination and apply filters to narrow down choices.

 - Shopping Cart - Add products to the cart, view the cart contents, and adjust quantities before checkout.

 - Checkout - Securely Checkout info order and call api to save order.

-- Cart Item Persistence - User's shopping cart items are automatically saved and retrieved from Firestore, ensuring a seamless shopping experience even if the user closes the browser or logs out.
+- Cart Item Persistence - User's shopping cart items are automatically saved and ensuring a seamless shopping experience even if the user closes the browser or logs out.
 This feature enhances convenience and reduces the risk of losing items in the cart.

 - Newsletter Subscription - Easily Subscribe to newsletter and give reviews.